What is a Backlink?

 How we use it

 We ask listed websites to add a backlink to ListYourProject on their site.
 Once we detect it, your listing is marked as verified and can benefit from better placement.
-It's a simple way to confirm you own or represent the project you're showcasing.
+It's a simple way to confirm you own or represent the project you're showcasing - and it gives your listing a stronger signal of authenticity in our directory.